Sally Little

-Early life
+Early life and amateur career

-Little was born in Cape Town.
+In 1951, Little was born in Cape Town.
 As a girl, Gary Player encouraged her to play golf.
-Little originally resisted but after she broke her leg at the age of 15 golf was the only sport she could play.
-She began playing golf the following year.
-Little told The Plain Dealer, "Gary encouraged me when I was 13, but I didn't listen until I was 16.
+Little later told The Plain Dealer, "Gary encouraged me when I was 13, but I didn't listen until I was 16.
 I broke my leg when I was 15 and could only play golf and became interested."

-Amateur career

-She was the low individual at the 1970 World Amateur Team Championship and won the South African Match Play and Stroke Play titles that same year.
+Little was the low individual at the 1970 World Amateur Team Championship and won the South African Match Play and Stroke Play titles that same year.
 As an amateur, she tied for fifth at the 1971 Lady Carling Open.

 Professional career

-Little joined the LPGA Tour in 1971 and was named LPGA Rookie of the Year.
+In 1971, Little joined the LPGA Tour and was named LPGA Rookie of the Year.
 Her first professional win was at the 1976 Women's International.
 Little holed a shot from a greenside bunker on the 72nd hole to edge Jan Stephenson by one shot.

 Little's best season was 1982, when she finished third on the money list.
 That year, in August, she also became a United States citizen.

 She has won 15 times on the tour, including two major championships, the 1988 du Maurier Classic and the 1980 LPGA Championship.